-Human rights cases may be resolved at the domestic level in a number of ways, including through direct application of international standards (because they have been ratified and codified domestically, or are jus cogens norms or other customary international law); through the direct application of analogous but independent provisions found in domestic law (such as national constitutions or U.S. civil rights statutes); through constitutional or statutory national human rights institutions; through alternative or transitional justice (such as truth and reconciliation commissions); through relatively unique statutes which allow civil suits for human rights violations committed in other States (such as the U.S. Alien Tort Claims Act); or–in the case of international crimes–through the exercise of universal jurisdiction by another State’s courts.
+Human rights cases may be resolved at the domestic level in a number of ways, including through direct application of international standards (because they have been ratified and codified domestically, or are jus cogens norms or other customary international law); through the direct application of analogous but independent provisions found in domestic law (such as national constitutions or U.S. civil rights statutes); through constitutional or statutory national human rights institutions; through alternative or transitional justice (such as truth and reconciliation commissions); through relatively unique statutes which allow civil suits for human rights violations committed in other States (such as the U.S. Alien Tort Claims Act); or, in the case of international crimes, through the exercise of universal jurisdiction by another State’s courts.

 Universal jurisdiction is the term commonly used to describe the criminal prosecution, in national courts, of individuals suspected of committing international crimes, such as crimes against humanity and torture.
 Universal jurisdiction is based in the idea that the prosecution of such acts is owed erga omnes by all States to the international community of States, as part of the jus cogens nature of customary international law that prohibits such crimes.
 Spain has been the most notable example of the exercise of universal jurisdiction to try alleged crimes against humanity.
 Visit IJRC’s page on Universal Jurisdiction for additional information.